Let us help you become a more efficient computer user!

 Scott Johnston, Network Engineer

-Tags: computer-shortcuts, short-cut-keys
+Tags: computer-shortcuts, efficient computer user, short-cut-keys